 Dealerships will try to tempt you with their warranties and other shiny objects, don’t fall for it.
 They need to offer something to lure people into making the terrible decision of buying a new vehicle.

-So buying a used van is the way to go.
-Plus, you can reallocate all the money you save towards your conversion costs.
+So buying a used van is (in my opinion) the way to go.
+Plus, you can reallocate all the money you save from buying used towards your conversion costs.

-But there are tried and true ways to help mitigate the risks of buying a used vehicle.
+When buying a used van.
 The most important things you can do are get a vehicle history report, a Pre-Purchase Inspection (PPI), and inspect and test-drive the van yourself.

-If you’re still not sure, read Buying A New vs Used Campervan.
+If you’re still not sure, read our detailed guide about Buying A New vs Used Campervan.

 What Size Van Do You Need?